biom8er/phymes/CONTRIBUTING.md

 cargo build -p phymes-core
 ```

-CPU, GPU, and WASM-specific compilation features are gated behind feature flags `wsl`, `wsl-gpu`, and `wasip2` respectively.
+CPU, GPU, and WASM-specific compilation features are gated behind feature flags `wsl`, `gpu`, and `wasip2` respectively.
 The use of embedded Candle or OpenAI API token services are gated behind the feature flag `candle`, which indicates to use embedded candle models.

 The following will build the `phymes-agents` workspace with different configurations of CPU and GPU acceleration for Tensor and Token services: